The Launch of Beep Cricket

 Name – 2023 Ian Healy Shield

-2022 Beep Cricket Competition Rules
+2023 Beep Cricket Rules

-2023 Beep Cricket Competition Registration
+2023 Beep Cricket Competition

 In the early 1990s, Paul Szep began research on the idea of producing a Beeping Cricket Ball for use by blind and vision-impaired cricketers.
 Although he did secure funds to produce a prototype ball, unfortunately, the ball did not stand up well to the job so, Paul decided to revisit the project at a future time.